-Video streaming giant Netflix recently announced that it is launching its first mobile games worldwide, initially for Android devices and now a new report has claimed that the firm is planning to release its mobile games on iOS individually through the App Store.
+Video streaming giant Netflix recently announced that it is launching its first mobile games worldwide, initially for Android devices.
+Now, a new report has claimed that the firm is planning to release its mobile games on iOS individually through the App Store.

-In the latest edition of the Power On newsletter, Mark Gurman claimed that in order to work within Apple’s rules, Netflix plans on releasing their games through Apple’s App Store as individual titles.
+In the latest edition of the Power On newsletter, Mark Gurman claimed that to work within Apple’s rules, Netflix plans to release their games through Apple’s App Store as individual titles.

 Netflix will release all of its games on Apple’s App Store individually and let users launch the games via the Netflix app.

 However, they won’t be downloadable and playable within the app itself.

 Users will be redirected to the App Store to download Netflix games, but players can launch the games from within the Netflix app after installing them on the device.

 Games on Android function like in iOS, meaning users must install them through the Google Play Store.

 Meanwhile, Netflix members on Android can now play five mobile games — Stranger Things: 1984 (BonusXP), Stranger Things 3: The Game (BonusXP), Shooting Hoops (Frosty Pop), Card Blast (Amuzo and Rogue Games), and Teeter Up (Frosty Pop).

 Members will be able to play games on multiple mobile devices on the same account.

 If you hit your device limit – we will let you know and, if needed, you can sign out of devices, not in use or deactivate them remotely on Netflix.com to free up a slot.